Darnxd/Universal-Topic-Prompt/README.md

 Suggestions welcome:
 - New section ideas for modules
 - Topic-specific prompt variants
 - Translations to other languages

+##  Support
+If this prompt saved you time or helped you learn something — consider giving the repo a star ⭐.
+It helps others discover it and join the learning community.